 Berkowitz, Deborah, and Irene Tung.
 2020.
 “Amazon’s Disposable Workers: High Injury and Turnover Rates at Fulfillment Centers in California.”
 National Employment Law Project.
 March 6.
 New York: National Employment Law Project.

 Bernhardt, Annette, Rosemary L. Batt, Susan N. Houseman, and Eileen Appelbaum.
 2016.
 “Domestic Outsourcing in the United States: A Research Agenda to Assess Trends and Effects on Job Quality.”
 Upjohn Institute Working Paper 16-253.
 Kalamazoo, MI: W.E.
 Upjohn Institute for Employment Research.

 Bonacich, Edna, and Jake B. Wilson.
 2005.
 “Hoisted by its Own Petard: Organizing Wal-Mart’s Logistics Workers.”
 New Labor Forum 14(2): 67–75.

 Evans, Will.
 2019.
 “Ruthless Quotas at Amazon Are Maiming Employees.”
 The Atlantic.
 December 5.

 ———.
 2016.
-Global Production Networks from Below: Geographies of Labor in.
+Global Production Networks from Below: Geographies of Labor in Logistics.
 Unpublished doctoral dissertation, University of Illinois at Chicago.

 Gutelius, Beth, and Nik Theodore.
 2019.
-The Future of Warehouse Work: Technological.
+The Future of Warehouse Work: Technological Change in the U.S. Logistics Industry.
 Berkeley: University of California Berkeley Center for Labor Research and Education.